Dinas Mawddwy: Geography

 Dinas Mawddwy, looking south with Moel Dinas on the right, painted in 1830 by Alphonse Dousseau.

 Dinas Mawddwy stands at the confluence of three rivers.
-The Afon Cywarch flows from the mountains to the north and the Afon Cerist flows from the west, both joining the River Dyfi here.
-The Dyfi flows south to Cemmaes Road where it turns west to head past Machynlleth to the Irish Sea.
+Afon Cywarch flows from the mountains to the north and Afon Cerist flows from the west, both joining the River Dyfi here.
+The Dyfi flows south to Glantwymyn where it turns west to head past Machynlleth to the Irish Sea.
 The mountains to the north are the Aran Fawddwy range of high, rocky peaks.
 To the south and the west stand the Dyfi Hills, dominated by Maesglase 3 mi west of the town.
 Dinas Mawddwy is dominated by Foel Dinas which looms high over the valley's west side.

+Dinas Mawddwy lies within the Dyfi Biosphere, designated by UNESCO in 2009.

 Early history

 Iron Age

 There are thought to be two Iron Age fortifications in the immediate vicinity of Dinas Mawddwy.
 One is on the top of Moel Benddin, where a low depression forms the supposed site.
 The second fortification was in C'aer-bryn field, to the south of the Buckley Arms Hotel, which still had stonework in place in the late 18th century.